kiquetal/kubernetes-kcs-course/chapter3/notes.md

 ### Restricting access to K8S Apis

-- Prohibits access to cluster from outside.
+- Prohibits access to cluster from outside

+### Exploring AppArmor

+LinuxSecurity kernel module.
+Granular access control AppArmor profile is a set of rules that define what program can and cannot do.

+### Lab protect kubernetes cluster using apparmor.

 ~
 ~